Octave Fariola's life after the Fenians

 Sword to Sickle

 Sugar plantation near Maryborough, Queensland Australia.
 Similar to the 3,000 acre plantation where Octavio Fariola embarked on an ambitious farming enterprise with the Hon.
 William Fielding

-Not surprisingly, Fariola did not sink into obscurity after exile to Australia.
-His name frequently cropped up in the Australian papers, though he was preferring now to be known as Octavio De Libert, perhaps in order to distance himself from recent revolutionary activities.
+Not surprisingly, Fariola did not sink into obscurity after exile to Australia in the 1860s.
+His name frequently cropped up in the Australian papers, though he was preferring now to be known as Octavio De Libert, perhaps in order to distance himself from his revolutionary past.